open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.1.0/connectors/metadata-ingestion.md

 In this step, we will configure the connection settings required for this connector.
-Please follow the instructions below to ensure that you've configured the connector to read from your {% $connectorName %} service as desired.
+Please follow the instructions below to ensure that you've configured the connector to read from your {% $connector %} Service as desired.

 {% /stepDescription %}